Governors

 - Well-Being Committee

-To contact the Interim Chair of Governors please write to Mr James Fletcher, c/o Salisbury Cathedral School, 1 The Close, Salisbury, SP1 2EQ
+To contact the Chair of Governors please write to Mr James Clements, c/o Salisbury Cathedral School, 1 The Close, Salisbury, SP1 2EQ

 Governors